Winger Roberts signs two-year Sunderland deal

 "My mind has always been made up about where I want to be and it feels amazing to be back after what we achieved last season," Roberts said.

-"I'm pleased that we have done the deal early because I can now enjoy pre-season and get ready for the new campaign, which I felt was important/"
+"I'm pleased that we have done the deal early because I can now enjoy pre-season and get ready for the new campaign, which I felt was important."